baswijdenes/Optimized.Mga/docs/Get-Mga.md

 Accept wildcard characters: False
 ```

-### -Reference
+### -Api
 This is not a mandatory parameter.
 By using v1.0 or beta it will always overwrite the value given in the Uri.
 By using All it will first try v1.0 in a try and catch.
-and when it jumps to the catch it will use the beta reference.
+and when it jumps to the catch it will use the beta Api.

 ```yaml
 Type: String